legal resources necessary to hold negligent facilities accountable.

 - Bone fractures

 - Subdural hematoma (brain bleed)

 - Unreasonable confinement or restraint

-- Subjection to criminal sexual conduct or contact
+- Subjection to criminal sexual assault or contact including sexually transmitted disease

-Further, the statute maintains that neglect occurs when an at-risk adult does not receive proper food, clothing, shelter, medical care, or psychological care in a timely manner.
+Further, the statute maintains that neglect occurs when an at-risk adult does not promptly receive proper food, clothing, shelter, medical care, or psychological care.

-The law establishes a comprehensive list of responsible parties who have a duty to report observed or suspected abuse or neglect of an at-risk adult to Adult Protective Services (APS) within 24 hours.
+The law establishes a comprehensive list of responsible parties who must report observed or suspected abuse or neglect of an at-risk adult to Adult Protective Services (APS) within twenty-four hours.
 A partial list of these parties includes: